Best Of17 min read

 Cyberghost

-CyberGhost is where simplicity meets scale.
-With 11,000+ servers across 100 countries, it's got the largest raw server count on this list — and a significant chunk of those are dedicated streaming servers optimized specifically for Netflix, Hulu, BBC iPlayer, Disney+, and more.
-If streaming is your primary use case and privacy is secondary, CyberGhost is genuinely hard to beat.
+CyberGhost is where you get simplicity and scale combined.
+It's got 11,000+ servers across 100 countries — the biggest raw server count on this list — and a lot of those are optimized specifically for streaming Netflix, Hulu, BBC iPlayer, Disney+, and more.
+If streaming is what you primarily care about and privacy is secondary, it's hard to beat.

-For pure privacy enthusiasts, though, there's a wrinkle worth knowing about.
-CyberGhost is Romania-based, which is a good jurisdiction, but it's owned by Kape Technologies — a company with a complicated history in the adware space.
-They've cleaned up significantly since those days, and independent audits check out.
-But I'd be doing you a disservice not to mention it.
-Make of that what you will.
+For pure privacy advocates, though, there's something worth knowing.
+CyberGhost is Romania-based (good jurisdiction), but it's owned by Kape Technologies — a company with some history in the adware space.
+They've cleaned that up significantly, and audits check out fine.
+But I'd be leaving you in the dark if I didn't mention it.
+You can decide what that means for you.

 Key Features: